-How to earn the title Certified Prenatal Massage Therapist:
+How to earn the title Prenatal Massage Specialist:

 Complete both online courses, Prenatal Massage Fundamentals (Step One) and Prenatal Massage Techniques (Step Two).

-When you are ready to apply for certification click the “Begin Certification Process”.
-There is a one-time $35 certification processing fee.
-You will need to follow the steps to pay the $35 certification fee and submit your forms.
+When you are ready to apply: click the “Begin Process”.
+There is a one-time $35 processing fee.
+You will need to follow the steps to pay the $35 fee and submit your forms.
 Once you submit that to us, we will review it within 1 – 3 business days.
 You will be notified by email when it has been approved.
-You will then log back into the course and print your certification certificate.
+You will then log back into the course and print your certificate.

 Where to access the course if you have already enrolled: